Carlos-Descalzi/MessageTriggeredJobRunner/README.md

 For the moment only supports listening Kafka messages.

-Disclaimer: dockerfile is broken - WIP.
+'''Disclaimer: dockerfile is broken - WIP.'''

 # How it works
 First thing to do is to create a listener like this